ginstrom/paladin-novel/chapters/15_burden-of-grace.md

 As the council continued late into the night, planning and preparing for the battles to come, Gond felt the last of his doubt fade away.
 Willem's death still grieved him, and he knew there would be more losses ahead.
 But he also knew that the boy's sacrifice—and the sacrifice of all who had fallen—would not be in vain.

+***

+The weeks that followed were a blur of motion and relentless effort.
+The war council’s decision to take the fight to the slavers had unleashed a torrent of activity.
+Gond, Thorek, and Pell orchestrated a series of daring raids on slaver caravans and supply trains snaking through the foothills and along the less-guarded trade routes.

+One such raid, targeting a caravan rumored to be carrying not only slaves but also a shipment of weapons for a slaver outpost, became a template for their operations.
+Pell’s scouts, a growing network of former slaves with an intimate knowledge of the terrain and slaver tactics, had pinpointed the caravan’s route through a narrow defile.

+Under the cover of a moonless night, Gond led a mixed force of thirty fighters—veteran defenders of the valley, newly trained recruits eager to prove themselves, and a core of Thorek’s hardened dwarven warriors.
+They moved like shadows, their approach masked by the sighing of the wind through the rocks.

+The attack was swift and brutal.
+The slavers, overconfident in their numbers and the remoteness of the location, were caught completely by surprise.
+Arrows hissed from the darkness, felling guards in their tracks.
+Thorek’s dwarves, axes whistling, smashed through the caravan’s meager defenses, their battle cries echoing off the canyon walls.
+Gond, his divinely touched sword a silver gleam in the gloom, moved through the chaos, his presence a beacon for his fighters and a terror to their enemies.
+He focused on disabling guards, his strikes precise, his movements economical.
+He saw a young woman, no older than Willem, cowering as a slaver raised a sword.
+Gond’s sword flashed, and the slaver crumpled, his sword falling uselessly to the ground.

+The fight was over in minutes.
+The surviving slavers threw down their weapons, their faces etched with disbelief and fear.
+The real prize, however, lay in the crude wooden cages and chained lines at the caravan’s center.
+Thirty men, women, and children, their eyes wide with a mixture of terror and dawning hope, were cut free.

+The scene repeated itself, with variations, half a dozen times in the following month.
+Each successful raid brought a fresh wave of liberated souls to the valley.
+They arrived in a steady stream—gaunt, weary, often injured, but with a spark of defiance in their eyes.
+The valley, once a quiet sanctuary, buzzed with new life and purpose.
+The settlement swelled, new shelters rising almost daily.

+Those who could fight, and chose to, were put to training.
+Thorek, with a gruff sort of patience, drilled them in the use of pike and shield, his voice barking commands that echoed through the training grounds.
+Pell, with his characteristic stealth, taught the art of moving unseen, of striking from the shadows.
+Even Sim found himself instructing newcomers in basic first aid, his gentle hands tending to the wounds of training as readily as those of battle.
+The clang of steel on steel became a familiar sound, a counterpoint to the hammering from Dax’s expanding construction crews and Korven’s busy forge, now supplemented by dwarven smiths who had arrived with Thorek.

+Supplies, too, flowed into the valley.
+Captured weapons armed the new recruits.
+Confiscated food and coin bolstered their stores.
+Bolts of cloth, tools, and even livestock taken from the slavers’ supply trains were put to immediate use, easing the hardships of the growing community.

+One morning, Gond stood watching Dax and a team of laborers, their faces grim with determination, as they worked to widen the narrow, winding path that was the only entrance to the valley.
+Rocks were being levered out of the way, trees felled, the treacherous track slowly being transformed into a defensible road.

+Dax, his face streaked with sweat and dirt, paused in his efforts, looking up at Gond.
+"Making it easier for folks to get in, but also easier for trouble to find us, if we're not careful."

+Gond nodded, his gaze sweeping over the transformed landscape – the bustling activity, the new faces, the grim set to the trainees' jaws.
+This wasn't just a hideout anymore.

+"Time for hiding's done, Dax," Gond said, his voice quiet but carrying a new weight that made the nearby workers pause.
+"This isn't just a sanctuary now.
+It's a fortress.
+A beacon.
+Let 'em come.
+We'll be ready."

+His words, and the sentiment behind them, spread through the valley like wildfire, igniting a fresh wave of resolve.
+The path widening became a symbol of their new intent, a declaration to the world that they would no longer cower in the shadows.